Coffee has its Kopi Luwak, cheese has its Pule, and a strong contender in the honey world is Tupelo Honey.

 What makes these items special is the way they are made.

-With regards to Kopi Luwak coffee, a very unique cat-like animal has to eat and partially digest the coffee beans before they are collected and processed for our consumption.
+With regards to Kopi Luwak coffee, a very unique cat-like animal has to eat and partially digest the coffee beans before collecting and processing them for our consumption.

-That means that it can only originate in a small part of the world where this creature, a wild civet, can be found.
+That means that it can only originate in a small part of the world where this creature, a wild civet, thrives.

 Let’s look at the cheese.

-Whereas we rely on cows, goats, and sheep to provide that milk we use to make most of our cheese, Pule cheese, the most expensive cheese in the world, is made from the milk of the Balkan donkey, which is native to Serbia and Montenegro.
+Whereas we rely on cows, goats, and sheep to provide that milk we use to make most of our cheese, Pule cheese, the most expensive cheese in the world, comes from the milk of the Balkan donkey, which is native to Serbia and Montenegro.

 That makes it a rare delicacy, even though I don’t want to think about what it takes to milk a donkey.